btoo/noverlap/README.md

 // instantiate noverlap instance const noverlap = Noverlap()

-// instantiate noverlap with two configurations that will determine whether or not two async function executions are overlapping with each other:
+// or instantiate noverlap with two configurations that will determine whether or not two async function executions are overlapping with each other:
 // 1. a hash function of the async function parameters
 // 2. a wait time that will start on each execution of an async function and reset with every overlapping execution
 // the following are the default configurations: